nextredo/homelab/tasks/tasks.md

 - Time didn't seem to work fully properly
   - I think it needs to use my local time not UTC
 - Setting things red when over task limits doesn't work all the time :(
+- Interface is a little rough on mobile

 ##### Features
 - `iCal` feed is a cool idea